Data and insights on international science, technology, and innovation

 Human capital, international collaboration and mobility

-- The researcher population grew in 18 cities with the highest counts in Beijing, London, and Boston.
+- The researcher population grew in all 20 cities with the highest counts in Beijing, Shanghai, London, and Boston.
 Shenzhen has the fastest researcher population growth.
-Most Chinese cities in the study were among the top 10 cities in terms of researcher population growth, reflecting the result of China’s increasing efforts to cultivate, support and boost its pool of researcher talent.
+All Chinese cities in the study were among the top 10 cities in terms of researcher population growth, reflecting the result of China’s increasing efforts to cultivate, support and boost its pool of researcher talent.

-- Hong Kong, Stockholm, and Singapore are the top three cities with the highest share of internationally collaborative publications at 64%, 62.4%, and 61.1% respectively, well above the world average of 19.6%.
-Of the 20 cities, 19 have had increasing international collaboration over the past five years, except for Moscow.
+- Hong Kong, Singapore, and Stockholm are the top three cities with the highest share of internationally collaborative publications at 71.4%, 66.8%, and 66.2% respectively, well above the world average of 20.9%.
+Of the 20 cities, all have had increasing international collaboration over the past five years.

-- In terms of mobility, i.e. researchers moving between locations, Paris, Shanghai, and Shenzhen have been attracting talent with the highest ‘‘inflow’’ as measured by the share of inflow researchers.
-In contrast, Beijing, Boston, and Berlin have the highest share of ‘‘outflow’’ researchers.
-Traditional research hubs – Boston, San Francisco, and London – continue to be the most popular destination for high-impact talent as measured by the normalized indicator of Field Weighted Citation Impact (FWCI) among the “inflow” of researchers.
+- In terms of mobility, i.e. researchers moving between locations, during the period of 1996-2020, Seoul, Shenzhen, San Francisco, and Osaka have been attracting talent with the highest ‘‘inflow’’ as measured by the share of inflow researchers.
+In contrast, Tokyo, Paris, and Seoul have the highest share of ‘‘outflow’’ researchers.
+The traditional research hubs, such as San Francisco, Boston, London, and New York, as well as the emerging city of Shenzhen, had the highest FWCIs for their sedentary researcher group, indicating that these cities were able to retain high-impact talent.

-- Beijing, New York, Shanghai, Seoul, and Tokyo were the top producers of scholarly output among the comparators, while Shenzhen, Boston, and Moscow showed the fastest growth with a compound annual growth rate (CAGR) of 21.4%, 17.3%, and 15%, respectively.
+- Beijing, Shanghai, London, Boston, and New York were the top producers of scholarly output among the comparators, while Shenzhen, Moscow, and Shanghai showed the fastest growth with a compound annual growth rate (CAGR) of 31.5%, 11.3%, and 10.5%, respectively.

-- While Asian cities lead in terms of scholarly output, their citation impact as measured by the normalized Field Weighted Citation Impact (FWCI) indicator are lagging.
-San Francisco, Boston, Amsterdam, and Los Angeles are the top four cities with FWCIs at a value over 2.0, an indication that their normalized citation impact is twice that the global average.
+- While most Asian cities lead in terms of scholarly output, their citation impact as measured by the normalized Field Weighted Citation Impact (FWCI) indicator are lagging.
+San Francisco, Boston, Amsterdam, and Hong Kong are the top four cities with FWCIs of or over 2.0, an indication that their normalized citation impact is at least twice that the global average.

-- San Francisco, Boston, and Amsterdam are among the global top 1% of most cited publications based on the share of research output.
-However, within the same period, Shenzhen, Beijing, and Shanghai have seen the fastest growth in research output among the top 1% of most cited publications with a CAGR of 33%, 18%, and 13 % respectively.
+- San Francisco, Boston, and Singapore are among the global top 1% of most cited publications based on the share of research output.
+However, within the same period, Shenzhen, Shanghai, and Hong Kong have seen the fastest growth in research output among the top 1% of most cited publications with a CAGR of 29.3%, 15.0%, and 13.7 % respectively.

 Knowledge transfer and innovation